ar-shestopal/developers/README.md

 would be logical to use platform as condition for #love and region for #in.

 To make Developer's methods chainable, each of them returns wether self or nil.
+Howeveer this leads to NoMethodError if nil is returned in a middle of a method chain.

 I decided to set default value for each instance variable.
 This makes code more readable and faster to test, despite the fact that it adds few lines of code..